 Emma Thompson in the 2014 Lincoln Center production gives Patti Lupone a run for her money as funniest Mrs. Lovett, capped off by her "By the Sea", when she twerks in Todd's general direction when she sings "unless we've got better to do-ooh".

 And that moment just after Johanna, when he gets told to keep away from her and beaten with a cane.
 He comes out of the Judge's house with blood all over his face and what does he do?
 Start singing Johanna again.
-This troper never thought of him as The Determinator, but after this scene, revised her view.
+You'd never think of him as The Determinator, but after this scene, you'll probably change your mind.

 Particularly amusing is how the Beadle calmly gives Anthony directions to where he was going all while literally throwing him out the door and beating him with the cane.
 The lines are delivered like the two just met on the street for a chat, and one wasn't committing violent assault on the other.